Wreck-It Ralph

 In fact, Game Central Station was also heavily influenced by New York City’s Grand Central Station.

 However, King Candy (played by Alan Tudyk) doesn’t allow it and does whatever he can to stop Vanellope from racing.
 We’ll get more into that later, but for now just know that King Candy doesn’t want Vanellope racing for some reason.
-In the meantime, Felix and Sergeant Calhoun are following Ralph’s trail to track down the bug that was in Ralph’s shuttle he took to Sugar Rush and destroy it.
-It’s here that we get a deeper explanation of the phrase ‘going Turbo’ means.
-Up until now, the movie has mentioned how the characters in the arcade shouldn’t ‘go Turbo’, that it’s ultimately a bad thing that you shouldn’t do, but we didn’t know what it meant until now.
-As it turns out, when the arcade first opened, there was a super popular racing game called Turbotime and the main character of the game, Turbo, loved being the center of attention.
+In the meantime, Felix and Sergeant Calhoun are following Ralph’s trail to track down the bug that was in Ralph’s shuttle and destroy it.
+It’s here that we get a deeper explanation of what the phrase “going Turbo” means.
+Up until now, the movie has mentioned how the characters in the arcade shouldn’t “go Turbo,” that it’s ultimately a bad thing that you shouldn’t do, but we didn’t know what it meant until now.
+As it turns out, when the arcade first opened, there was a super popular racing game called Turbotime, and the main character of the game, Turbo, loved being the center of attention.
 This is until a rival racing game was introduced and the gamers started ignoring Turbo and his game which made him jealous, so Turbo abandoned his game and tried to overthrow the new game which caused the arcade owner Mr. Litwak (played by Ed O’Neill) to unplug and remove both games from the arcade.

 Quick sidenote, I like how Mr. Litwak, while not a driving force in the film, is portrayed as a father to each of the games in his arcade.
 He treats each of the games under his care as if it were his own child and legit hates to see one of them go, and I really like that.